Midwest Airlines: Midwest Express Airlines

 In 1989, Midwest Express added two McDonnell Douglas MD-80 aircraft to its fleet, acquiring eleven additional aircraft between 1998 and 2001.
 These enabled the airline to expand services to the West Coast and Florida.
 1989 also saw the addition of commuter airline feeder services operated by Skyway Airlines.
 Skyway was a division of Mesa Airlines using Beechcraft 1900 aircraft providing service to small communities in Wisconsin and the surrounding region.
 Midwest Express experienced steady growth and continued profitability, opening an additional hub in Omaha, Nebraska in early 1995.
 In 1994 Midwest Express established Astral Aviation to take over the operation of Skyway Airlines, dba Midwest Express Connection and Fairchild Dornier 328JETs were added in 1999.
 Kimberly-Clark relinquished its ownership in two initial public offerings on September 22, 1995, and May 8, 1996.
 The airline's new parent company, Midwest Air Group, traded on the American Stock Exchange under the ticker symbol "MEH."

-Midwest Express also added Midwest Vacations in the 1990s, naming GOGO Worldwide Vacations as the original partner to provide hotel service and later partnering with Mark Travel.
-Midwest Airlines Vacations continues to operate as a vacation provider.
+Midwest Express Airlines also added Midwest Vacations in the 1990s, naming GOGO Worldwide Vacations as the original partner to provide hotel service and later partnering with Mark Travel.

 In 1997, according to the Midwest Express timetable, the airline was code sharing with Virgin Atlantic Airways for flights between London Heathrow Airport and Milwaukee and Kansas City with passengers connecting between the two air carriers in Boston.

-After fourteen years of profit-making, Midwest Express was affected with serious financial problems after the September 11 terrorist attacks.
+After fourteen years of profit-making, Midwest Express Airlines was affected with serious financial problems after the September 11 terrorist attacks.
 To return to profitability, the airline made major changes.
 The Omaha hub was reduced to a focus city in early 2002, with hub status transferred to Kansas City.
 Some MD-80 series aircraft were reconfigured into a new "Saver Service", featuring cloth coach seats in a 2-by-3 arrangement.
 Saver Service, while decreasing the width of the seats, continued to feature ample legroom.
 This service was initially offered from the Milwaukee and Kansas City hubs to leisure destinations such as Florida, Los Angeles, Las Vegas, and Phoenix on McDonnell Douglas MD-80 aircraft.
 The airline's Signature Service was also affected by financial difficulties.
 The signature gourmet meal services, which had been served on china after being cooked on board, were discontinued in 2002 and replaced with a buy-on-board product.

-Midwest Express destinations in 1984
+Midwest Express Airlines destinations in 1984

 Midwest Express was serving the following destinations in October 1984: